hoplon/notify/README.md

 The poll-server function fetches any new changes and, for each change, calls the assigned function with the value of the change.

+The **notify.notification-rpc/smart-poll** function serves as an alternative to poll-server.
+Polling frequency is controlled by the server.

-An input cell, **loading**, can be used to indicate when castra is loading data from the server.
+An input cell, **notify.notification-rpc/loading**, can be used to indicate when castra is loading data from the server.
 This can be passed as the last argument to mkremote.
 Sample display:

 ```